Tylenol Liver Damage Lawsuits Date Back to 1994

 A federal court jury awarded Benedi $8.8 million: $7.855 million in compensatory damages and $1 million in punitive damages.
 A federal appeals court rejected Johnson & Johnson’s appeal.

 The company denies that Tylenol damaged Benedi’s liver and maintains that its advertisements sufficiently warn of the effects of drinking alcohol and taking the drug.
 It said during the trial that Benedi’s liver was destroyed by a herpes infection, but federal judges said Benedi tested negative for herpes before receiving blood transfusions after his liver transplant.

 More Liver Damage Lawsuits Follow

 Since the 1994 verdict, hundreds have filed lawsuits alleging that Tylenol use caused their liver damage.
 By June 2013, some 187 people had filed lawsuits across the country, including at least 14 cases filed in New Jersey, where Johnson & Johnson is headquartered, and 74 cases filed in federal court.
-As of May 2018, the number of cases filed in federal court had surpassed 230.
+As of August 2018, plaintiffs had filed 233 federal lawsuits and 13 were still pending in a federal MDL.

 Some of the earlier lawsuits were filed by: